 Meanwhile, similar bills have recently been under consideration in Kentucky, Mississippi, Hawaii, Maine, Wisconsin, and New Jersey, as the nation’s inflation problem expands and as the national backlash against taxing constitutional money expands.

-Including Tennessee, 42 U.S. states now fully or partially exempt gold and silver from the sales taxes.
+Including Tennessee, 42 U.S. states now fully or partially exempt gold and silver from sales taxes.
 That leaves 8 just states and the District of Columbia as the primary jurisdictions that still harshly penalize citizens seeking to protect their savings against the serial devaluation of the Federal Reserve Note.

 States have been removing sales taxes from monetary metals for the following reasons: